CSCfi/csc-env-eff/slides/07_allas.md

 # Allas - storage

 * An object is stored in multiple servers so a disk or server break does not cause data loss.
 * There is no backup i.e. if a file is deleted, it cannot be recovered
 * Data cannot be modified while it is in the object storage – data is immutable.
-* Rich set of data management features to be built on top of it.
+* Rich set of data management features are to be built on top of it.
-* Usage thrpough S3 and Swift APIs supported
+* Usage through S3 and Swift APIs are supported

 # Allas – object storage: terminology

 *  Storage space in Allas is provided per **CSC project**
 *  Project space can have multiple *buckets* ( up to 1000)
-*  Only one level of hierarchy of buckets (no buckets within buckets)
+*  There is only one level of hierarchy of buckets (no buckets within buckets)
 *  Data is stored as **objects** within a bucket
 *  Objects can contain can contain any type of data (generally, object = file)
-*  In Allas you can have 500 000 objetcs / bucket
+*  In Allas you can have 500 000 objects / bucket
 *  Name of the bucket must be unique within Allas
 *  Objects have metadata that can be enriched
-*  In reality, there is no hierarcical dirctory structure, even tough it sometimes looks like that.
+*  In reality, there is no hierarcical directory structure, although it sometimes looks like that.

-# Allas supports Two Protocols
+# Allas supports two protocols

 *  S3  (used by: s3cmd)
 *  Swift (used by: swift, rclone, a-tools, cyberduck)

 *   Authentication is different
     * S3: permanent key based authentication – nice, easy and unsecure
 *   Swift: authentication based on temporary tokens – more secure, requires authentication every 8 hours
     * Metadata is handled in different ways
     * Over 5G files are managed in different ways
 *   → **Avoid cross-using Swift and S3 based objects!**

 # Allas Clients: read, write, delete

 **Puhti, Mahti, Linux servers, Macs:**
-*  rclone, switft, s3cdm, a-tools
+*  rclone, swift, s3cdm, a-tools

 **Virtual machines, small servers:**
-* in addition to the tools above you can use FUSE based virtual mounts
+* In addition to the tools above, you can use FUSE based virtual mounts

 **Laptops (Windows, Mac):**
 * Cyberduck, FileZilla(pro), pouta-www interface
+FIXME: links to these / detailed instructions?

 # Allas – first steps for Puhti